ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 ## 4. Understanding the Notebook Cells

-Let's go through each cell in the `house_prediction.ipynb` notebook and understand what they do:
+Let's go through each cell you should have in your notebook:

-### Cell 1: Import Dependencies
+### 4.1: Import Dependencies
 ```python
 from typing import Optional
 import google.auth